jfedorov/gromacs/docs/install-guide/index.rst

     The SVE vector length is fixed at CMake configure time.
 The default vector length is automatically detected, and this can be changed via the ``GMX_SIMD_ARM_SVE_LENGTH`` CMake variable.
-For maximum performance we strongly suggest the latest gcc compilers, or LLVM 12, or LLVM 14 (when released).
+For maximum performance we strongly suggest the latest gcc compilers, or LLVM 14 (when released).
-    Lower performance has been observed with LLVM 13 and Arm compiler 21.1.
+    Lower performance has been observed with LLVM 12 & 13 and Arm compiler 21.1.

 The CMake configure system will check that the compiler you have chosen can target the architecture you have chosen. mdrun will check